Legends

 Legends Tournament Home

-Meet the Legends for 2022!
+Meet the Legends for 2023!

-Legends have included coaches, successful graduates, former athletes, and other individuals who are associated with NC State and are well known around the Wolfpack community.
+Legends have included coaches, successful graduates, former athletes, and other individuals who are associated with NC State and are well-known around the Wolfpack community.

 Their involvement as a celebrity “fifth” player on a team has helped raise significant dollars each year that helped fund new practice tees, bunker renovations, on-course restrooms, benches and coolers, improved clubhouse amenities, additional parking, and general support for changes to enhance the golfing experience.